 If you have an emergency, press the red staff emergency/staff assist button on the wall.
 The button is only to be used in an emergency.

 Please call 617-355-8117 to speak with your child's nurse.

 Each bed space has a telephone number.
 To use the phone, dial 0 + 1 + area code + telephone number.
 You may need to charge calls if outside the local area.
 You can charge outgoing calls to your home phone or a phone credit card, or make a collect call.
 The phone company charges extra for all outgoing calls, including local calls.
 There is no charge for incoming calls.

 Pay phones are near the elevators, and a TTY Teletype is also available.
 Please ask your nurse to request one for you.

 There are televisions and DVD players by the bedside.
 If you need a caption decoder, please contact your nurse.
 There is no TV charge.

-r child's room is for patient use, however family members can use it if the patient is not using it.
-We also have additional restrooms with bathing facilities located by the front desk/waiting room area.
+The toilet in your child's room is for patient use, however family members can use it if the patient is not using it.
+We have additional restrooms with bathing facilities located by the front desk/waiting room area.

 The kitchen on 11 South is stocked with limited drinks and snacks for patients only.
 You may store labeled food in the refrigerator here.

-Laundry machines are located on the first floor, Farley Building.
-Coin operated washing machines, dryers and soap vending machines are available for parents to use.
+Laundry machines are located on the first floor of the Farley Building.
+Coin-operated washing machines, dryers, and soap vending machines are available for parents to use.